aws-samples/aws-modern-application-workshop/module-2/README.md

 import ecr = require('@aws-cdk/aws-ecr');
 ```

-And define the following properties object.
+And define the following properties object above the definition of the EcsStack

 ```typescript
 interface EcsStackProps extends cdk.StackProps {